 Here is how I assembled the cake:

-I made the fondant tools a few days in advance.
+- I made the fondant tools a few days in advance.
 I used my fondant recipe and this recipe works very well for 3D objects without me having to add any tylose or CMC.
-I made all the tools using white fondant and attached 2 toothpicks into the back of each tools.
+All the tools were made using white fondant and I attached 2 toothpicks into the back of each tool.
 I only painted the tools when they were completely dry.

-On the day of the party, I assembled the cake.
-I covered each tier with buttericing and then stacked them together with the support of bubble tea straws.
+- On the day of the party, I assembled the cake.
+I covered each tier with butter icing and then stacked them together with the support of bubble tea straws.

 - I then piped the rope border for both the top and bottom tier with chocolate buttercream.

-Next was the birthday message.
+- Next was the birthday message.
 I used one of Wilton's lettering tools for the letters.
 It was not very easy to use but the results, I must say were stunning, so I felt it was worth the struggle with the lettering.

-Finally, I attached the fondant tools all around the cake in equal intervals for a balanced look.
+- Finally, I attached the fondant tools all around the cake in equal intervals for a balanced look.

-I removed the tools when transporting the cake to my sister's place though.
+- I removed the tools when transporting the cake to my sister's place though.
 I did not want to risk the tools falling of the cake as they were only attached with toothpicks.
 Since I already had the toothpick marks on the cake, reattaching them to the cake was very easy.

-In case you are wondering, the numbers "31' on the cake were candles.
+- In case you are wondering, the numbers "31' on the cake were candles.

-I must say, the tools did attract alot of attention at the party, especially since they were able to be removed from the cake and be held in hands.
+- I must say, the tools did attract alot of attention at the party, especially since they were able to be removed from the cake and be held in hands.

-I truly enjoyed making this tools cake and equally enjoyed the compliments I received from guests at the party.
+- I truly enjoyed making this tools cake and equally enjoyed the compliments I received from guests at the party.